NACLab/ngc-learn/docs/tutorials/lesson2.md

 The final, and arguably most important, function that you need to implement is `propagate()` which will tell our new cable what to do with information from its source `self.src_node` and how to get it to its destination `self.dest_node`.
-We will restrict ourselves to a vary simple linear transformation for sake of clarity (as well as for ease of writing/using a local Hebbian update rule as we will discuss later in this section), like so:
+We will restrict ourselves to a very simple linear transformation for sake of clarity (as well as for ease of writing/using a local Hebbian update rule as we will discuss later in this section), like so: